 During that time (the early 70s), the French wool market made France witness an economic boom.

 Although his nationality is France, the football manager has more to his heritage – which we’ll tell you.

 Didier Deschamps’ family hails from Bayonne, in the southwest of France and on the western border between Basque Country and Gascony.

 From an ethnicity standpoint, Didier Deschamps is a Basque.
 This is a French ethnic group that is indigenous to the people of north-central Spain.

-Where Didier Deschamps family comes from, Bayonne, is known for its fine chocolates, produced in the town for over 500 years.
+Where Didier Deschamps’ family comes from Bayonne.
+This town is known for its fine chocolates, produced in the town for over 500 years.